 New Story Pirates

-On Jan.
-31st, the popular Story Pirates will launch 20 new episodes.
+Season three is finally out!
 Join the Pirate crew (which includes famous actors, musicians and improvisers) as they take real-life stories from kids across the country and turn them into a wildly creative and original performance.
 Last time we saw the pirates, they were on a deserted island looking for a way to escape, and according to co-founder and host Lee Overtree, this season’s overarching theme is “quests,” where characters go on journeys "in search of something they really, really want.”

 Becoming Mother Nature